jdiemke/delaunay-triangulator/README.md

 ```bash
 gradle example:build
 ```
 This causes Gradle to build the `example.zip` and `example.tar` distribution artifacts in `example/build/distributions/`.
-In case you want to build the whole multi project then type:
+In case you want to build the whole multi project, then type:
 ```bash
 gradle build
 ```
 ### Dependencies
 The Delaunay triangulation library itself does not have any dependencies; however, the example subproject uses JOGL 2.3.1 for rendering a triangulated point set using OpenGL.
 See [http://jogamp.org/](http://jogamp.org/) for further details on JOGL.
 ### License
 The Delaunay triangulation library is protected by the very permissive MIT license.
 This means you can do anything you want with the code with some minor restrictions related to attribution and liability (see the license below for more details).
-Nevertheless it is prefered, but not necessary, that you share your enhancements concerning the project's source code.
+Nevertheless, it is prefered, but not necessary, that you share your enhancements concerning the project's source code.
 ```
 The MIT License (MIT)